dgw/sopel-UnoBot/README.md

 * Updated syntax to take advantage of new bot framework features.
   * For example, the bot no longer fails to recognize `play` commands that contain extra whitespace between the arguments.

+## Licensing
+Simplified BSD for now.
+See the LICENSE.md file.